rberenguel/urls-to-epub-with-pandoc/README.md

 ## Why did you use AWK to do this?

 I like AWK, and iterating through "arrays" in bash scripts or makefiles is a pain (imagine Captain Kirk screaming `xargs` instead of Khan), whereas iterating through lines in AWK and running a command is very natural.
-I have skipped checking for errors in the `pandoc` commands (you can get the output code from `system` as a return value, though) for brevity, but seriously, AWK is very convenient when you have something kick, dirty and where you know `bash` is going to be a pain.
+I have skipped checking for errors in the `pandoc` commands (you can get the output code from `system` as a return value, though) for brevity, but seriously, AWK is very convenient when you have something quick, dirty and where you know `bash` is going to be a pain.

 ## Some caveats

-The parsing in `clean.awk` is tied specifically to the formatting in _High Scalability_: if you want to use your own URLs, comment all the system commands in `doit.awk` (`#` for comments in AWK), run manually the pandoc extraction and check what the markdown looks like, parse accordingly.
+The parsing in `clean.awk` is tied specifically to the formatting in _High Scalability_: if you want to use your own URLs, comment all the system commands in `doit.awk` (`#` for comments in AWK), run manually the pandoc extraction and check what the markdown looks like, then parse accordingly.

 I have only checked the first 3-4 posts for consistency in the generated markdown/EPUB.
 Since they were OK my expectation is that _all are OK_ which is as good as it gets until I read them all.
 [Caveat emptor](https://en.wikipedia.org/wiki/Caveat_emptor).